Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/home.md

 ## Publishing Your Mod

-Once your mod is complete, you can use the [addon creation tool](https://outerwildsmods.com/custom-worlds/create/) to upload your mod to the database.
+Once your mod is complete, you can use the [addon creation tool](https://outerwildsmods.com/custom-worlds/create/){ target="_blank" } to upload your mod to the database.
-Alternatively, you can use the [planet creation template](https://github.com/xen-42/ow-new-horizons-config-template#readme) GitHub template if you're familiar with Git and GitHub
+Alternatively, you can use the [planet creation template](https://github.com/xen-42/ow-new-horizons-config-template#readme){ target="_blank" } GitHub template if you're familiar with Git and GitHub

 ## Helpful Resources